 Low Carb Cinnamon Crunch Cereal

 - Preheat oven to 300F and line a baking sheet with parchment paper.

-- In the bowl of a food processor, combine almond flour, flax seed meal, sweetener and cinnamon.
+- In the bowl of a food processor, combine the almond flour, coconut, sweetener and cinnamon.
 Pulse a few times to combine.